 The Chinua Achebe’s criticism of the portrayal of the language of Africans in the Heart of Darkness by Joseph Conrad is a point of reference.
-Chinua Achebe’s writing is effortlessly in the league of VS Naipaul, Ernest Hemmingway, Sinclair Lewis, Patrick White, Nadine Gordimer, Samuel Beckett etc. Nobel Laureates who wrote in English language.
-Achebe did not win the Nobel Prize for Literature mainly for challenging the portrayal of African people lacking the capability to make speech (thus figures of speech) in the Heart of Darkness necessitating him characterise Conrad as a “bloody racist”.
+Chinua Achebe’s writing is effortlessly in the league of VS Naipaul, Ernest Hemmingway, Sinclair Lewis, Patrick White, Nadine Gordimer, Samuel Beckett etc. Nobel Laureates who wrote in the English language.
+Achebe did not win the Nobel Prize for Literature.
+Reason: for challenging the portrayal of African people lacking the capability to make a speech (thus figures of speech) in the Heart of Darkness.
+Achebe had no choice but to characterise Conrad as a “bloody racist”.

-Now we have authors and literati who aggrandise themselves by telling other Nigerians ‘what they do not know’ not through their writing (which should be an invaluable medium for getting their messages across to readers and their trade) but mere comment often with condescension, endorsing the very perception of Africans Achebe sacrificed for to eradicate.
-It is disturbing when authors and the literati to affirm at any opportunity that Nigerians are not sophisticated enough “to get” their writing/commentary or that of their cronies, but they are worthy of winning literary prizes.
-“Getting it” is perhaps now evidence of literary ability and genius all by itself.
-Sakpakpobi!
+Moreover, we have commentators commentators and literati who aggrandise themselves by telling other Nigerians ‘What they do not know’.
+Not through their writing (which should be an invaluable medium for getting their messages across to readers and their trade).
+But via mere comment often with condescension.
+Somehow, they endorse the very perception of Africans Achebe was fighting to eradicate.
+It is disturbing when authors and the literati to affirm at any opportunity that Nigerians are crude.
+Not sophisticated enough “to get” their writing/commentary or that of their cronies.
+Still, they claim their worthiness of winning literary prizes.
+Who are they then writing for?